 Through the front door you walk into the hallway with the open-plan living room with wood burner on your right and the stairs to the first floor in front of you.

-There are three bedrooms, two of which have king size beds, one having a full en-suite shower room, the family bathroom is spacious and has a separate walk in shower.
+There are three bedrooms, two of which have king size beds, one having a full en-suite shower room and all have luxurious Egyptian cotton bedding, the family bathroom is spacious and has a separate walk in shower.

 There is so much to see and do on your doorstep, wonder through the narrow streets to the centre of Fowey, famed for is Regatta week, one of the best sailing event in Cornwall.